fpc/FPCSource/packages/base/paszlib/readme.txt

 zuncompr.pas   decompress a memory buffer zutil.pas

+minizip/ziputils.pas data structure and IO on .zip file minizip/unzip.pas
+minizip/zip.pas

 Test applications

-example.pas    usage example of the zlib compression library minigzip.pas   simulate gzip using the zlib compression library
+example.pas    usage example of the zlib compression library minigzip.pas   simulate gzip using the zlib compression library minizip/miniunz.pas  simulates unzip using the zlib compression library minizip/minizip.pas  simulates zip using the zlib compression library

 Legal issues
 ============

-Copyright (C) 1998 by Jacques Nomssi Nzali
+Copyright (C) 1998,1999,2000 by Jacques Nomssi Nzali

   This software is provided 'as-is', without any express or implied warranty.
 In no event will the author be held liable for any damages